tnga/bowerder/README.md

 $ bowerder auto
 ```

-In the browser, packages's configurations can be access via the `bower.components` properties; and imported packages's tree dependencies via the `bower.packagesTree` properties.
+In the browser, packages's configurations can be access via the `bower.components` property; and imported packages's tree dependencies via the `bower.packagesTree` property.
 *What about to give more informations about libraries that powered a project ?*
 ```js
 bower.ready( function (err) {